AfricArxiv/community-engagement/user-interview.md

 How do you envision research communication in Africa?

+What outcomes would you like to see for your work/yourself by using the AfricArXiv platform?

 Link/s to your accepted uploads and published work:
 - …
 - …